Where to Stay in Fort Lauderdale: Best Areas & Hotels, 2019

 Where to Stay on a Budget

-Travel a few miles north on Ocean Avenue and it's possible to find a budget property on the beach with a pool.
+Travel a few miles north on Ocean Avenue and it's possible to find a relatively cheap hotel or budget property on the beach with a pool.
 Ocean Manor Beach Resort Hotel has many loyal guests returning year after year.
 Efficiency rooms have full-sized kitchens.
 Watersports and cabana rentals are available.
 Their Bamboo Tiki Hut has a relaxed menu and offers live entertainment on the weekends.
 After yoga on the beach, indulge in a massage to the sound of the ocean in a beachside thatched roof pavilion.
 Just keep in mind you'll pay for all the extras.

-The Galt Villas Inn is a vintage motel property, set back across the boulevard from the beach, with a Tommy Bahamas feel.
+Galt Villas Inn is a vintage motel property, set back across the boulevard from the beach, with a Tommy Bahamas feel.
 Complimentary internet along with a fridge and microwave are in all the rooms.
 Fort Lauderdale Beach is four blocks away, and long-term guests will appreciate the on-site coin-operated laundry.
 A small pool and decorative murals brighten the outdoor space.

 The reliable quality of La Quinta, approximately two miles from the beach, makes it a good budget selection.
 Comfortable rooms are equipped with the usual amenities, and a complimentary breakfast is provided.
 Las Olas and Galleria areas are a short drive, and guests can also relax by the on-site pool.